-If unable to meet these criteria, the offer shall submit a Past Performance Evaluation in accordance with paragraph (B) below.
+If unable to meet these criteria, the offer shall submit either an Open Ratings Past Performance Evaluation in accordance with paragraph (B) below or a list of relevant customer references and completed Past Performance Questionnaires in accordance with paragraph (C) below.

-(B) Attention All Offerors: Open Ratings is no longer accepting new orders for Past Performance Evaluations as of Friday, December 06, 2019.
-Offerors that ordered an Open Ratings Past Performance Evaluation on or before December 06, 2019 may use the evaluation to demonstrate a pattern of Past Performance if the Open Ratings Past Performance Evaluation uploaded to the offer is dated within one (1) year of offer submission.
-Offerors with six (6) or more customer references that do not meet the criteria in paragraph (A) shall order and obtain a Past Performance Evaluation from Open Ratings.
-The offeror shall upload one (1) copy of the completed Past Performance Evaluation and one (1) copy of the order form (identifying the customer references submitted) with its proposal in eOffer.
-The following applies to the ordering of Open Ratings reports:
+- (B) Attention All Offerors: Although Open Ratings is no longer accepting new orders for Past Performance Evaluations as of Friday, December 06, 2019, offerors that ordered an Open Ratings Past Performance Evaluation on or before December 06, 2019 may use the evaluation to demonstrate a pattern of Past Performance if the Open Ratings Past Performance Evaluation uploaded to the offer is dated within one (1) year of offer submission.
+The following applies to offerors demonstrating past performance with an Open Ratings report: - (1) Offerors are responsible for payment to Open Ratings for the Past Performance Evaluation.

+- (2) If the evaluation was issued more than one year prior to the date of proposal submission via eOffer, the proposal will be rejected. - (3) The offeror shall upload one (1) copy of the completed Past Performance Evaluation and one (1) copy of the order form (identifying the customer references submitted) with its proposal in eOffer.